ga-wdi-boston/wdi_first_project/README.md

 	* Is there a Ruby Gem that can be used to access the data?
 	* Is there a way to get a data dump that can be used to populate you local DB?
-		If a data dump is available you can populate you app's DB and avoid using an API and it's problems.
+		If a data dump, CSV file maybe, is available you can populate you app's DB and avoid using an API and it's problems.

 		But, you'll have to periodically sync you DB with remote data.

   	    [Open Government Data](https://www.data.gov/)